-The mentioned features/elements are the ones that development teams should look for when choosing a low code platform:
+Development teams should look for their following features/elements when choosing a low code platform:

 In other words, the platform should be configurable visually rather than via code.
 This always increases the speed of development.
 Moreover, it makes it even easier for business users, as they know and understand the logic of what they want to create.

 Drag-and-drop should be at the top of your list when it comes to requirements in low-code solutions.
 This isn’t a convenience, but a necessity.

 A big part of low-code platforms is that most major functionalities are already pre-built into modules that can just be dragged and dropped wherever required.
 That’s a big part of reusability.

 It’s a huge asset to remain independent of web frameworks, which change so frequently and will require redevelopment every few years.
 This is costly, to say the least; in fact, it’s infeasible.
 Developing via a low code platform places the burden to adapt to technical problems caused by changing UI frameworks on the platform, not on you.

 It’s this simple: Building an app with multi-channel compatibility that your staff can access anywhere in the world makes their lives – and by extension, your life – easier.
 They can even switch from one UI platform to another, i.e. between web, desktop, and mobile interfaces, without having to change the code.